NeuralNetworkVerification/Marabou/ArtifactReadme.txt

-Breaking a query into sub-queries is performed by bisecting the value range of one of the input neurons; e.g., a query with an input input neuron x that has range 0 <= x <= 10 might be broken down into two subqueries, where one of them has the constraint 0 <= x <= 5 and the other has 5 <= x <= 10.
+Breaking a query into sub-queries is performed by bisecting the value range of one of the input neurons; e.g., a query with an input input neuron x that has range 0 <= x <= 10 might be broken down into two sub-queries, where one of them has the constraint 0 <= x <= 5 and the other has 5 <= x <= 10.

 NumTasksdecider.py implements several heuristics for deciding which